Slave Ship Rebellions: Africans’ Journey to Slavery Through the Seas

 0

-The harrowing history of slave ship rebellions is a testament to the indomitable spirit of Africans who resisted the dehumanizing forces of the transatlantic slave trade.
+Slave ship rebellions show the spirit of Africans who resisted the dehumanizing forces of the transatlantic slave trade.

 The Transatlantic Slave Trade: A Dark Era Unveiled